NexStandard/stride-docs-next/en/index.md

-﻿# Stride documentation
+# Stride documentation

-Welcome to the Stride Documentation.
-Here, you will find comprehensive information about Stride, including tutorials, manuals, and API references.
+Welcome to the Stride Documentation, your gateway to mastering this powerful game engine.
+This resource is packed with detailed tutorials, in-depth manuals, and comprehensive API references.
+Whether you're new to Stride or looking to hone your skills, you'll find everything you need right here.
+Get ready to bring your game development visions to life with Stride.
+Dive in, and let's create something extraordinary!

 <div class="row g-4 mb-4">
     <div class="col-md-6">